exoplatform/exo-documentation/docs/ManageTasks.rst

 You can add a task either in your Tasks list (i.e. under TASKS tab) or under a project in which you are already a participant or manager.
 Click on "Add Task" button |NewTask07| .
-A drawer opens allowing you to fill in the tasks' fields.
+A drawer opens allowing you to fill in the task's fields.

 |NewTask08|

-.. tip:: Only the title field is mandatory save a task.
+.. tip:: Only the title field is mandatory to save a task.

 .. note:: The differences between a task added under TASKS tab and under a project:

           -  In TASKS tab, the task is pre-assigned to you by default.

-          -  Within a project, the project field pre-filled with this project.
+          -  Within a project, the project field is pre-filled with this project.

 You can edit a task by clicking on its title which opens the "Edit task" drawer.